Toledo, Spain Travel Guide: Exploring the Cultural Capital

 Puente de Alcántara

-Toledo Spain Travel Guide - Puente de Alcántara
+Toledo, Spain Travel Guide - Puente de Alcántara

-The bridges that surround the city of Toledo are legendary for their beauty and rich history, and the Puente de Alcántara is certainly no exception.
-This beautiful bridge is located at the foot of the Castillo de San Servando and was built by the Romans when they founded the city.
 During the Middle Ages, it was one of the few entrances in which people could access the city of Toledo.
 Although the bridge that you see today is stunning, it isn’t exactly how it has looked throughout its history.
 The bridge suffered significant damage and sections had to be rebuilt during both the 10th and the 18th centuries.
-However, the spirit and general look of the bridge have remained much the same for all these centuries.
-If you are into history and architecture, the bridge is definitely a must-see attraction when visiting Toledo.

 Mosque of Christ of the Light

-Toledo Spain Travel Guide - Mosque of Christ of the Light
+Toledo, Spain Travel Guide - Mosque of Christ of the Light

 At one point in time, ten incredible mosques stood in Toledo.
 Today, there is only one that remains.
 Despite its small size, the Mezquita del Cristo de la Luz (or Mosque of Christ of the Light in English) is one of the prettier mosques that you will find in Spain.
 Constructed over the site of a Visigoth church in the 10th century, the mosque is one of the oldest Moorish monuments in Spain.
-Even though the conquest of Toledo occurred in 1085, the mosque was still known as Bab-al-Mardum until it was converted into a chapel by King Alfonso VIII in 1186.
-I would strongly suggest that anyone visiting the city of Toledo take the time to visit this incredible building and learn more about its fascinating history.

 Alcázar of Toledo

-Toledo Spain Travel Guide - Alcázar of Toledo
+Toledo, Spain Travel Guide - Alcázar of Toledo

-One of the most impressive features that you will see in the city of Toledo is the Alcázar of Toledo, which is an old stone palace that was built on the highest point of the city.
+One of the most impressive features that you will see in the city of Toledo is the Alcázar of Toledo, which is an old stone palace that was built at the highest point of the city.
 As you approach Toledo, you really can’t miss it.
 The structure is the most prominent feature in the city’s skyline.
 In addition to being one of the highest structures in Toledo, it is also one of the most fascinating.

 Once used as a Roman palace in the 3rd century, the fortress has been rebuilt a few times over its history.
 The first was under Charles I and his son Phillip II of Spain back in 1521, then the fortress was most recently rebuilt between 1939 and 1957 after the siege of the Alcázar during the Spanish Civil War.
 Today, the fortress has a treasure trove of history and culture for visitors to explore, which is why it should be on the itinerary of any traveler visiting Toledo.